 Introduces students to the disaster response role and responsibilities of a Geospatial Information Systems (GIS) Specialist.
 Explores what types of products need to be produced and what procedures must be followed to ensure that products are produced correctly and in a timely manner.

-FEMA 196 - Preparing for Mass Casualty Incidents: A Guide for Schools, Higher Education and Houses of Worship (1)
+FEMA 196 - Preparing for Sheltering and Mass Casualty Incident Needs (1)

-Introduces students to recommended practices and resources for developing emergency plans to prepare for, respond to, and recover from mass casualty incidents.
+Introduces students to recommended practices and resources to prepare for, respond to, and recover from mass casualty incidents and natural disasters.